kesha7295v/Startup-Investment-Analysis-Shark-Tank-Data-/README.md

 - Shark preferences show bias toward scalable, health-oriented, or widely consumable ideas.

 # Tools Used
 - Power BI – for data visualization and dashboards

-## 📬 Contact

-For queries or suggestions, feel free to open an issue or contact the project maintainer.

----